Yellow fever is a serious viral disease transmitted by mosquitoes in parts of Africa and Central and South America.

 Vaccination is the most effective way to prevent yellow fever and is a legal requirement for people travelling through infected areas.
-If you are vaccinated, you will receive an International Certificate of Vaccination or prophylaxis.
-The certificate is valid 10 days after vaccination and is valid for 10 years.
-You must take this certificate with you when you travel to countries with yellow fever.
+If you are vaccinated, you will receive an International Certificate of Vaccination which you must take with you when you travel to countries with yellow fever.
 A yellow fever vaccination certificate is valid for the duration of the life of the person vaccinated.

 Yellow fever immunisation is recommended for:

 - people aged 9 months or older travelling to, or living in, areas with a risk of yellow fever virus transmission.
-Information risk for specific destination should be sought from a reputable source, such as the World Health Organisation (WHO), prior to travel
+Information about risk for specific destinations should be sought from a reputable source, such as the World Health Organization (WHO), prior to travel.

 - laboratory staff who regularly work with yellow fever virus.

-Yellow fever immunisation can only be given by approved Yellow Fever Vaccination Centres.
+Yellow fever vaccinations can only be given by approved Yellow Fever Vaccination Centres.
 Certain groups of people should not receive yellow fever vaccination, including people who are allergic to eggs.

 Like all medications, vaccines may have side effects.
 Most side effects are minor, last a short time and do not lead to any long-term problems.
-Possible side effects may include mild headache, tiredness and fever for 5 to 10 days after being vaccinated.
-More serious side effects are extremely rare and can include severe allergic reactions.
+Possible side effects after receiving the vaccine may include fever, mild headache and tiredness.
+More serious side effects are extremely rare and may include severe allergic reactions.
 Contact your immunisation provider if you or your child has a reaction following vaccination which you consider serious or unexpected.

 - 13 HEALTH (call 13 43 25 84)

-Heymann, D., ed.
-2008.
-Control of Communicable Diseases Manual, 19th edition.
+Heymann, D.L.
+(2015).
+Control of Communicable Diseases Manual, 20th edition.
 Washington, DC: American Public Health Association.

 Australian Government Department of Health.
 (2022) Australian Immunisation Handbook.(2022). https://immunisationhandbook.health.gov.au/